 “We’ve been thinking about how we can provide tools to developers to enable a more cross-platform world,” Facebook Director of Developer Products Doug Purdy said at a media “whiteboard” session Thursday.
 “We’re trying to create a platform that developers can build something that spans over devices and makes people the center.
 Regardless of the device that you or your friends are on, everyone can have a rich experience.”

 In the past few weeks, we’ve added industry insiders from Facebook, Chartboost, Tango, Tilting Point, PlayHaven, Paltalk, and more to the speaking roster of Inside Social Apps, June 6-7 in San Francisco.
 You’ll learn strategies for success with experts like Deb Liu, Product Manager at Facebook.
 Register now and save $200.

-Facebook added 29 new positions to its careers page this week, including a number of openings on the user operations, public policy and global marketing teams.
+Facebook added 31 new positions to its careers page this week, including a number of openings on the research, recruiting, business operations, global marketing and sales teams.

 New listings added to Facebook’s careers page:

 - International Communications Manager – Instagram (London)